gbtami/pychess-variants/static/docs/anti_antichess.md

 # Anti-antichess

-This is [Antichess](https://liantichess.herokuapp.com/variants/antichess), but your goal is to lose the game.
-Losing an antichess game is equivalent to winning an anti-antichess game.
+Lose in [Antichess](https://liantichess.herokuapp.com/variants/antichess) to win the game.

+[tolius](https://lichess.org/@/tolius) has an opening study for  this variant: https://lichess.org/study/dICuQJO3

+This variant was invented by [townes-paycheck](https://lichess.org/@/townes-paycheck).